Chengdu Foreign Languages School

+Chengdu Foreign Languages School (成都外国语学校 (Chéngdū Wàiguóyǔ Xuéxiào)) is a non-public secondary school located in Pidu, Chengdu, Sichuan, China.
+Founded in 1989, it is privately owned and operated by Chengshiwai Education Management Company Limited.
+The school is under supervision of the Chengdu Municipal Education Bureau.

 Education

 Chengdu Foreign Language School employs the standard education system of Sichuan Province in disciplines other than foreign languages.
 Students must choose English as one foreign language, and there are two special classes each grade: one for high-level English and the other for German, French, and Japanese (each student can only choose one).
 Enrollments of minor languages are controlled to be around 20 students for each language, and the admission scoreline in the interview very correspondingly.

 Foreign Languages

 Comparing with other middle schools, numbers of language lessons rise to nine classes per week, including one class given by foreign teachers for almost every grade.
 Language courses in CDFLS are smaller in class size than other courses, with only 20-30 students; small-size classrooms are also specially designed for such a class model.
 For English courses, junior high school students use special textbooks instead of standard textbooks in China, while students in senior high school use New Concept English 3.